Vi taqʷšəblu Hilbert

 This guide provides links to finding aids that describe collections compiled by and associated with Vi Hilbert.
 It also includes links to selected audio and video recordings.
 These materials are organized them into 6 categories that highlight aspects of Vi Hilbert’s life and work, focusing on her commitment to the preservation, documentation, and revitalization of Lushootseed language and lifeways:

-Please note that this is just a selection of material.
-Most audio, video, related materials must have not been digitized and must be accessed on the UW campus.
+Please note that this is just a selection of material from the UW Ethnomusicology Archives.
+Most audio, video, and related materials have not been digitized and must be accessed on the UW campus.
 Please contact the curator here.

 UW Libraries | UW Bothell/CC Campus Library | UW Tacoma Library | Health Sciences Library